cthoyt/cthoyt.github.io/research.md

 I've worked on [PyKEEN](https://github.com/smartdataanalytics/pykeen), a PyTorch reimplementation of several recent knowledge graph embedding models with a focus on reproducibility.
-I've also developed [BioKEEN](https://github.com/smartdataanalytics/bikeen), which connects biological knowledge graphs in BEL (notably from Bio2BEL) directly in the PyKEEN pipeline.
+I've also developed [BioKEEN](https://github.com/smartdataanalytics/biokeen), which connects biological knowledge graphs in BEL (notably from Bio2BEL) directly to the PyKEEN pipeline.

 ## Predictions